-To help safeguard them from misuse, destruction or waste, make sure your usage of technology reflects positively on the company.
-Improper use of e-mail, the Internet and social media can waste time and resources.
+To help safeguard them from misuse, destruction or waste, make sure your usage of technology reflects positively on the organization.
+Improper use of email, the Internet and social media can waste time and resources.
 It can also create legal liabilities and reputational risks for Crombie.